AlizeeChen11/UseGPUInAKSCluster/NvidiaGPUOperatorMethod/Use-Network-And-GPU-Operator.md

 # Use Network and GPU Operator for GPUDirect RDMA in AKS cluster
-This document inlcudes steps to apply Nvidia Network Operator for MOFED driver and Nvidia GPU Operator for GPU driver in AKS GPU nodepool.
+This document inlcudes steps to apply Nvidia Network Operator for MOFED driver and Nvidia GPU Operator for GPU driver in AKS GPU nodepool for GPUDirect RDMA.

 ## Installation
 ### Prerequisites